Orange-Wallet/wallet-connect-dart/README.md

 For all JSONRPC calls, I plan on using the [json_rpc_2](https://pub.dev/packages/json_rpc_2) package for dart.

 For all crypto related needs, such as generating keys and DH encryption/decryption, I plan on using a custom version of

+# To Test

+- Pull this repo and set it up: https://github.com/WalletConnect/relay

+Build using make dev, docket must be open.
+Install dependencies using npm install.
+Run it using PORT=5555 npm run start.